-- What should designers consider about the way they design our products?
+- What should designers consider about the way they design their products?

 - Can you think of examples of how consumer behaviour is changing?

-- What are the pros/cons to brining manufacturing back to Europe?
+- What are the pros/cons to bringing manufacturing back to Europe?

 - What do you see as key barriers against the circular economy? <li">How would you persuade governments and corporations to adopt a circular economy?

 - How would you define and describe a creative?